Physician Referral Management: The $10 Million Revenue Stream Most Practices Don't Actively Manage

 See how automation handles patient outreach

-Linear Health contacts patients via SMS, voice AI, and email, converting 80% of referrals to booked appointments automatically.
+Linear Health contacts patients via SMS, voice AI, and email, and tracks referrals through to booked appointments.

 The Four Pillars of Effective Physician Referral Management